 And perhaps yelled at a few select kids and husband.

-I would beat my head against the wall – why couldn’t they see the importance, the necessity, the right-ness of having clean floors … all the time!
+I would beat my head against the wall – why couldn’t they see the importance, nay, the necessity! of having clean floors … all the time!

 Of course, the reason why is simple.
-They don’t share my sparkling clean floor belief system.
+My family simply doesn’t share my sparkling clean floor belief system.

 Ok, this seems pretty trivial.
 Right?
 Well it is, but it’s also very powerful.
 The stress reactions I had were real, and had real impacts on my health, enjoyment of my home, and how everyone else enjoyed it … or not.